callumhay/vizdoom_ppo_rnd/README.md

 - An actor network which takes the output of the LSTM to produce the distribution of actions for the agent to take
 - A critic network that produces a single valued output for each agent to compare against generated rewards

 There are many tweaks and gotchas across this implementation.
-It's difficult to enumerate them all, but here are some of the key things to consider:
+It's difficult to enumerate them all, but here are some of the key details to consider:

 - The weighting of the intrinsic vs. extrinsic reward is important, this can be modified via the command line argument `--reward-i-coeff`, which will set the coefficient to the intrinsic reward.
 By default this is set to a low value (0.01) so that the agent doesn't overweigh the rewards it gets from RND (i.e., intrinsic rewards) vs. the rewards its getting from the environment (i.e., extrinsic rewards)
 - Extrinsic reward advantages are double weighted over intrinsic advantages, this can be found in [doom_ppo_rnd.py](https://github.com/callumhay/vizdoom_ppo_rnd/blob/01dded87b1661b9a45ed481e6b331b46cdbbf200/doom_ppo_rnd.py#L552), this implementation detail comes directly from [OpenAI's implementation of RND](https://github.com/openai/random-network-distillation/blob/f75c0f1efa473d5109d487062fd8ed49ddce6634/run_atari.py#L107).
 For future work, It might be worth playing with this weighting to see if it can be improved for faster training.